Mercy-nenoh/alx-system_engineering-devops/0x02-shell_redirections/README.md

-displaythe lines in the file /etc/passwd
+Display the lines in the file